Jojo4GH/nav/README.md

   # Description of the macro shown in nav (supports placeholders, required if not hidden, default: "")
   description: ""

+  # Key used to trigger the macro in normal mode (optional, default: null)
+  # For valid key names see https://developer.mozilla.org/en-US/docs/Web/API/UI_Events/Keyboard_event_key_values
+  key: null

-  # Whether to hide the macro in nav (optional, default: false)
+  # Whether to hide the hint for the normal mode key (optional, default: false)
-  hidden: false
+  hideKey: false

   # Key used to trigger the macro in quick macro mode (optional, default: null)
   # For valid key names see https://developer.mozilla.org/en-US/docs/Web/API/UI_Events/Keyboard_event_key_values
   quickModeKey: null

+  # Whether to hide the hint for the quick mode key (optional, default: false)
+  hideQuickModeKey: false

-  # Key used to trigger the macro in normal mode (optional, default: null)
+  # The order in which the macro appears in the menu (optional, default: null)
-  # For valid key names see https://developer.mozilla.org/en-US/docs/Web/API/UI_Events/Keyboard_event_key_values
+  # If null, the macro does not appear in the menu.
+  # Lower numbers appear first.
-  nonQuickModeKey: null
+  menuOrder: null

   # The condition that must be met for the macro to be available (optional, default: null, see "Conditions" below)
   # If no condition is specified, the macro is always available.
-  # If their condition is met, macros are shown in the following places:
-  # - In quick macro mode, if a 'quickModeKey' is set and is not 'hidden'
-  # - In key hints, if a 'nonQuickModeKey' is set and is not 'hidden'
-  # - In the menu, if not 'hidden'
   condition:
     # ...